 What is CSC?

 Before we explore the difference between CSC and HOME CSC, let’s find what CSC is.
 CSC or Country/Carrier Specific Product Code or Consumer Software Customization is an important component of Samsung firmware binaries.
-It contains essential information such as-
+The CSC file on Samsung contains essential information such as-

 - Carrier branding: A CSC may be country or carrier-specific.
 Samsung releases the same model of a smartphone to Tab with different CSCs.
 For instance, if you use an unlocked or unbranded Samsung Galaxy phone in the UK, its CSC would be BTU.
 However, if your device is locked to a network operator, it could be VOD (Vodafone), TMU (T-Mobile), ORA (Orange), XEU (EE & Three), etc.